- Biological Inventions

 - Trademark Litigation

 Patent Litigation in India has steadily increased over the last 2-3 years.
 Dramatic swift has been observed in the innovator’s perspective from the mere aspect of the invention to gaining patent protection for their respective invention.
-Patent owners have adopted an aggressive approach towards their patent protection and enforcing their proprietary rights as businesses, are now well-positioned in the realm of patent litigation.
+Patent owners have adopted an aggressive approach towards their patent protection and enforcing their proprietary rights as businesses, which are now well-positioned in the realm of patent litigation.
 The patent owners are not at all hesitant to challenge the validity of the patent rights of their rivals.
 There has also been a gradual increase in the understanding of complex patent infringement and validity issues.

 We will now deal with some of the recent and important patent litigation cases in India.